OptimalBits/bull/README.md

   // Job started
   // You can use jobPromise.cancel() to abort this job.
 })
-.on('stalled', function(jobs){
+.on('stalled', function(job){
-  // Array of jobs that were considered 'stalled' and re-enqueued (from 'active' to 'wait').
-  // Useful for debugging job workers that crash or pause the event loop.
+  // Job that was considered stalled.
+Useful for debugging job workers that crash or pause the event loop.
 })
 .on('progress', function(job, progress){
   // Job progress updated!